 Who is eligible to use the payments tool?

-Your business or organization must be located in the US, have a US bank account, must be using a paid version of HubSpot.
-In the future, HubSpot plans to expand eligibility to customers located in additional countries.
+Your business or organization must be located in the US, have a US bank account, and must be using a paid version of HubSpot.
+In the future, HubSpot may expand eligibility to customers located in additional countries.

 What payment methods are supported?